How Lash Techs Can Tell The Difference Between A Chemical Burn vs Allergic Reaction

 - Weigh down the top eyelid with foam tape or a sanitised coin to prevent it from moving too much and opening up during treatment.

-- Use foam tape instead of eyepatches under the eyes to prevent the fumes getting into open eyes - the extra thickness of the foam tape helps a lot with this, especially on clients with more prominent eyes!
+- Use foam tape instead of under eye patches to prevent the lash glue fumes getting into open eyes - the extra thickness of the foam tape helps a lot with this, especially on clients with more prominent eyes!

 - Use a lash mirror to check that the eyes are fully closed during treatment